 Conclusion

-Understanding when “high functioning” autism is diagnosed is essential for fostering a supportive environment that recognizes and accommodates the unique experiences of autistic individuals.
-By acknowledging the diverse traits, the impact of masking, and the importance of tailored support strategies, we can work toward a more inclusive and compassionate society for all.
+Understanding when “high-functioning” autism is diagnosed helps create more supportive environments.
+By recognizing diverse traits, the impact of masking, and the need for tailored support, we can work toward a more inclusive and compassionate society.

 Disclaimer: This blog is intended for informational purposes only and should not be considered medical or professional advice.
 For personalized guidance and support, please consult a qualified healthcare professional.